joshuataylor/snowflake-notes/snowflake_connectors_flow.md

-# Snowflake Notes
+# Snowflake Connectors Workflow

-This document aims to provide information about how Snowflake drivers work, in terms of how they authenticate, query and other features they have.
+This document aims to provide information about how Snowflake drivers work, in terms of how they authenticate, perform queries and other features you can use.

-This should be useful when writing a Snowflake driver for other languages.
+These notes should be useful when developing a Snowflake driver or needing to query certain endpoints.

-# Driver Workflow

 ## Usecase
 These are the endpoints that the [official drivers](https://docs.snowflake.com/en/developer-guide/drivers) use with Snowflake.

 ## Capabilities
-Login, queries, query monitoring, basically anything a driver can do.
+Login, perform queries, query monitoring, abort queries, fetch query result sets, basically anything a driver can do.

 ## Endpoints

 ### Login
 #### Summary
-You login using a JSON POST request with your Snowflake credentials, and are returned a `token` which you use for other endpoints, with the `Authorization` header `Snowflake Token`.
+The login endpoint (`session/v1/login-request`) expects a POST request containing a JSON body with your Snowflake credentials.

+On successful login, the endpoint returns a `token`, which you use when accessing other endpoints.

+> [!TIP]
+> Other endpoints are authenticated using the `Authorization` header, with `Snowflake Token="xxx"`.

-#### cURL Example
+#### cURL Examples

+Here are some cURL examples you can use to login:

 <details>
-<summary>Example Request</summary>
+<summary>Login Request</summary>

 ```sh
 curl 'https://xxx.us-east-1.snowflakecomputing.com/session/v1/login-request' \